realdah/simple-json-replay-server/README.md

 Although you can use **grunt-contrib-connect** with some magic middleware settings to make it work, I would suggest you to use **grunt-connect-proxy** plug-in which kind simplify the configurations.

-You can find it in here: <https://github.com/drewzboto/grunt-connect-proxy>
+You can find more details in here: <https://github.com/drewzboto/grunt-connect-proxy>

 ```
 grunt.initConfig({